 When compiled, the Java code gets converted to a standard, platform-independent set of bytecodes, which interacts with a JVM.
-The JVM is a separate program that is optimized for the specific platform on which you run your Java code.
+JVM is a separate program that is optimized for the specific platform on which you run your Java code.

 Figure 1-2 illustrates how Java can maintain platform independence.
-Each platform has a JVM installed that is specific to the operating system.
-The Java bytecodes get interpreted through the JVM into appropriate platform dependent actions.
+Each platform has JVM installed that is specific to the operating system.
+The Java bytecodes get interpreted through JVM into the appropriate platform dependent actions.